Most often, children simply develop later than their peers but ultimately develop normally.

 An adolescent who is naturally late in developing needs no treatment, but if the adolescent is severely stressed by delayed or absent development, some doctors may give supplemental sex hormones to begin the process sooner.
 This treatment is much more common among boys.
 Children with delayed puberty often need additional support from parents, family members, and friends to ensure they have a healthy body image and self-esteem.

-If boys show no sign of puberty by age 14, they may be given a 4- to 6-month course of testosterone injections once a month.
+If boys show no sign of puberty by age 13 or 14, they may be given a 4- to 6-month course of testosterone injections once a month.
 At low doses, testosterone starts puberty, causes the development of some masculine characteristics (virilization), and does not prevent adolescents from reaching their adult height potential.

 In girls, low doses of estrogen may be started with pills or skin patches.
+This estrogen therapy may be used to induce puberty or, in some cases, such as in girls who have Turner syndrome, may be needed for long-term hormone replacement.

 Genetic disorders cannot be cured, but hormone therapy may help sex characteristics develop.